reduxjs/react-redux/docs/api/hooks.md

 }))
 ```

-If a selector result is suitably stable, or memoised, it will not return a different result and thus not cause a warning to be logged.
+If a selector result is suitably stable (or the selector is memoized), it will not return a different result and no warning will be logged.

 By default, this will only happen when the selector is first called.
-You can configure the check via context, or per `useSelector` call - either to run the check always, or never.
+You can configure the check in the Provider or at each `useSelector` call.

 ```tsx title="Global setting via context"
 <Provider store={store} stabilityCheck="always">